crums-io/crums-pub/docs/ergd_guide.md

 Note there are actually 2 sources of entropy for each hash dropped by the daemon: the pseudo-random hash itself, and the UTC time it was dropped in.
-The latter factor is influenced by myriad of other processes running on the same machine (or virtual machines).
+The latter factor is influenced by a myriad of other processes running on the same machine (or virtual machines).
 (Future versions, will support an opt-in to gather entropy using state from other timechains.)